jwebmeister/kynseed_saveeditor/README.md

 - Run "kynseed_saveeditor.exe" from within the Kynseed game folder.
     - It will prompt in the bottom status bar if there are any errors.
     - You can make changes to the editors settings within the File->Options menu, or change the .toml file generated after first run of the editor.
-- NOTE: The savegame editor needs access to folders and files from within your Kynseed game folder (specifically read to ".\Data", read-write to ".\Saves", folders and files) in order to function correctly.
+- NOTE: The savegame editor needs access to folders and files from within your Kynseed game folder (specifically read to ".\Data" folder and files, read-write to ".\Saves" folder and files, and create-read-write to ".\saveedit_appconfig.toml") in order to function correctly.

 ## Version history & features
+### v0.4
+- Inventory->"Inventory tree"
+    - Edit all data values under the inventory node of the savegame.
+    - Notes:
+        - No validation checks using the Inventory tree, it's direct text editing.
+        - You can mess up your savegame by inputting invalid values.
+        - Cannot add or remove nodes within the tree (for now), but changes in the "central panel" inventory should reflect in the "Inventory tree", and vice versa.

 ### v0.3
 - Player data
     - Edit brass count (money)